Disability Services

 Course Substitution

-The student should make a request through Office of Student Services to the Academic Accommodations Committee.
-Request to the committee must be accompanied b current documentation that should proceed persuasive evidence that the student is capable of academic success with appropriate academic and testing accommodations.
+The student should make a request through the DRC to the Academic Accommodations Committee.
+Request to the committee must be accompanied by current documentation that should proceed persuasive evidence that the student is capable of academic success with appropriate academic and testing accommodations.
 Standardized test scores, historical information, and other standard evaluations should reveal clear deficiencies in these areas.
 In addition, a request for substitution can be made only after documented use of appropriated academic and testing accommodations.

-The recommendation from Student Services Office, along with documentation, will be considered by the Academic Accommodations Committee.
-The determinations of the committee will be forwarded to the department in which the student is majoring, the student’s dean’s office, Disability Services, and Registrar’s Office.
+The recommendation from the DRC along with documentation, will be considered by the Academic Accommodations Committee.
+The determinations of the committee will be forwarded to the department in which the student is majoring, the student’s dean’s office, Disability Resource Center, and Registrar’s Office.

 If college requirements are being appealed, the dean and department head will make the final decision.